Shield Aralia (Polyscias scutellaria) Care Indoors, Propagation and Common Problems

 Repotting

-Use a pot size larger than the current one and one that has a drainage hole to avoid getting soggy soil as it can lead to root-rot disease and eventual death of the plant.
-Check out these Self Watering Pots available on Amazon.
+Repot Shield Aralia every 2 years only when they have outgrown the current pot.
+It grows best when root-bound.
+Use a pot size larger than the current one.
+Make sure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot.
+Check out these self watering pots on Amazon.

 Pruning

+Pruning Plum Aralia requires pinching-back of the growing tips to encourage a bushy and compact growth.
 Remove yellow and dead leaves to keep the plant neat and minimize pests and diseases.
 Cutback the overgrown plant with a clean pair of pruning scissors to rejuvenate growth.

 Propagation